python/devguide/documentation/markup.rst

 ---------------

-"Explicit markup" is used in reST for most constructs that need special handling, such as footnotes, specially-highlighted paragraphs, comments, and generic directives.
+"Explicit markup" is used in reST for most constructs that need special handling, such as footnotes, specially highlighted paragraphs, comments, and generic directives.

 An explicit markup block begins with a line starting with ``..`` followed by